tflo/Ctx-Typeset-Tool/Ctx Typeset/Ctx Typeset.scptd/Contents/Resources/Manual/Manual.md

 too.
 However execution will be slower.
 Not recommended.

-**For most tasks it is necessary to enable *Access for assistive devices* in *System Preferences / Security & Privacy / Privacy / Accessibility* (10.9), e.g. for the Finder or your text editor.**
+**For most tasks it is necessary to enable *Access for assistive devices* in *System Preferences / Security & Privacy / Privacy / Accessibility*, e.g. for the Finder or for your text editor.**

 ---